-But the Omega-3 fatty acids EPA and DHA (found only in oily fish and fish oil supplements and not in plant-based sources of Omega 3) have been proven to reduce triglyceride levels.
+But the Omega-3 fatty acids EPA and DHA (found only in oily fish and fish oil supplements and not in plant-based sources of Omega 3) have been shown to reduce triglyceride levels.
 In fact, they’re considered so effective that Omega 3 capsules are available on prescription to those with high triglyceride levels living in the US.

-Omega 3 can lower your blood pressure
+Omega 3 may lower your blood pressure

 According to the British Heart Foundation, having untreated high blood pressure – or hypertension –can leave your heart enlarged and less able to pump effectively, all factors that have been implicated in heart failure.

 But Omega 3 has been found to offer significant benefits to those with high blood pressure – and can prevent it developing in people that don’t.
 In fact, a study published in the American Journal of Hypertension found that the EPA and DHA found in Omega 3 fish oil actually reduced blood pressure as much as lifestyle changes such as exercising, lowering salt intake or cutting back on alcohol.